 The US FAA logo symbolizes control and safety in aviation, covering everything from air traffic control to pilot certification.
-The organization coordinates the work of civil aviation, creating a regulatory system and maintaining the stability of the airspace.
+The organization coordinates civil aviation operations, establishes a regulatory system, and maintains airspace stability.

 Meaning and History